A “million mile” battery that will lower the cost of EVs to the same as gasoline-powered ones?

 Musk told investors and analysts earlier this year that the information “will blow your mind.
 It blows my mind.”

-The company originally planned to hold the event in April, but has had to reschedule it until at least late May thanks to the Covid-19 pandemic, the report said.
+The company originally planned to hold the event in April, but has had to reschedule it until at least late May thanks to the Covid-19 pandemic, The Verge reported.

 The battery is expected to lower the cost per kilowatt hour (the unit of energy most commonly used to measure the capacity of the battery packs in modern electric vehicles) to under US$100.

-Many experts believe that reaching that mark would allow Tesla or other automakers to sell electric vehicles for the same prices as gasoline-powered ones, thereby making them far more accessible, the report said.
+Many experts believe that reaching that mark would allow Tesla or other automakers to sell electric vehicles for the same prices as gasoline-powered ones, thereby making them far more accessible, The Verge reported.

 That Tesla is reportedly planning to bring the technology to China first demonstrates the nation’s importance when it comes to electric vehicles.